gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ---

-### Verify PDF support

-These steps verify that a program called `pdftotext` is installed on the web server.
-It is used by the  `AvantElasticsearch` plugin to make PDF files searchable.
-If you won't be using `AvantElasticsearch`, you can skip this task.

--   Go to [cPanel] and choose `Terminal`
--   In the terminal window, type `pdftotext -v` and press `Enter`
--   The `pdftotext` program should display its version
--   If instead you see `command not found`, ask your host to install `pdftotext`

----

 ### Verify that background processing works
 Some Omeka operations are performed in the background.
 Examples are a request to reindex records and using the Bulk Edit plugin to perform bulk edits in the background.